data-apis/array-api-comparison/README.md

 > Data and tooling to compare the API surfaces of various array libraries.

+## Overview

+The goal of this repository is to compare the public API surfaces of various PyData array libraries in order to better understand existing practice.
+In analyzing both the commonalities and differences across array libraries, we can derive a common API subset which can be standardized and used to ensure consistency (naming and otherwise) across array libraries.
+This API subset should include attribute names, method names, and positional and keyword arguments.

+By deriving a common API subset, we can reduce friction among library consumers by reducing the cognitive overhead of learning array dialects.
+This is exemplified by the following user story:

+> As an array library author, I know that, regardless of the input array, whether NumPy, Dask, PyTorch, etc, the array has a method to compute the transpose which is guaranteed to have options `x`, `y`, and `z`.

+Currently, the needs of the library author in the above user story are not met, as libraries vary in their naming conventions and the optional arguments they support.

+Through specification and array library compliance, we facilitate array interoperability for both users and library developers.

 ## Usage

 To view array API data in your local web browser, first clone the repository